 Any original item made of fiber.
-Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
+Examples are fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
 All baskets and decorated textiles (such as painted shirts or stenciled clothing) should be entered in Heritage Arts.
-Original cross-stitched, knitted, crocheted or quilted items belong in this Fiber class.
-Non-original cross-stitched, knitted, crocheted or quilted items should be entered in Heritage Arts.
+Original cross-stitched, knitted, or crocheted items belong in this Fiber class.
+Non-original cross-stitched, knitted, or crocheted items should be entered in Heritage Arts.
 Machine knitted items are not appropriate for this class.